Kyufrr/FunDeads-/README.md

 ## Download FunDeads

-This place contains the Java code for WorldEdit, but if you want to just use WorldEdit, get the mod or plugin from these pages:
+This place contains the Java code for FunDEADS, but if you want to just use FunDeads, get the plugin from these pages:

 * For the server plugin: **[Pre-Alpha Here]** https://www.spigotmc.org/resources/fundeads.85182/ , [**Stable Version Here**] https://dev.bukkit.org/projects/fundeads